Tolujoh-n/studyonline-project/README.md

 ## Contributing
 1. Fork the Repo
 2. Make changes
-3. Send your pull request for review..
+3. Send your pull request for review.

 ## Show Love 💓

-Show Love by giving the Repo a star...😇
+Show Love by giving the Repo a star. thank you...😇

 # New Link at [Tolu John](https://tolujohnport.netlify.app/)